BYU-ECE-Software/Faculty-Markdown-Pages/docs/faculty/Randy-Beard/index.md

     - ECEn 773: Linear Systems Theory
     - ECEn 774: Nonlinear Systems

+=== "Research"
     ## Research Interests
     - Control Theory
     - Autonomous Vehicles
     - Robotics
     - Unmanned Aircraft Systems

+    ## Links
+    - My research lab is the [Magicc Lab](https://magicc.byu.edu) where we work on guidance and control algorithms for unmanned aircraft systems.
+    - I am a member of the [Center for Autonomous Air Mobility and Sensing (CAAMS)](https://www.caams.center) which is a national research consortium conducting research on air mobility and sensing.
+Many of my research projects have been funded under the center.
+    - BYU has many robotics activities.
+Click [here](https://robotics.byu.edu/reu) for more information.
+    - If you are interested in doing research with me, click [here]() for pointers.

+    ## Current Projects

+    ## Past Projects

 === "Publications"
     [Google Scholar](https://scholar.google.com/citations?user=cLSfhaoAAAAJ&hl=en&oi=sra)